fachat/cbm_ultipet/README.md

 ![output stage](fixes/audio2.png)

-5. Cut the traces from the audio connector to the volume potentiometer, and add 56k Ohm resistors instead
+5a.
+Cut the traces from the audio connector to the volume potentiometer, and add 56k Ohm resistors instead

 ![output poti](fixes/audio3.png)

+5b.
+Instead of adding a 56k, use a 10k, and replace the potentiometer with a 10k linear taper type

 ### 9V buzz